tldr-pages/tldr/pages/linux/auracle.md

 `auracle search '{{regular_expression}}'`

-- Display package information for one or more AUR packages:
+- Display information about one or more AUR packages:

 `auracle info {{package1 package2 ...}}`

-- Display the `PKGBUILD` file (build information) for a one or more AUR packages:
+- Display the `PKGBUILD` file (build information) of one or more AUR packages:

 `auracle show {{package1 package2 ...}}`